any-docs/css/content/reference/values/transform-function/skew/index.md

 ### Values

 - `ax`
-  - Is an {{cssxref("angle")}} representing the angle to use to distort the element along the x-axis.
+  - Is an `angle` representing the angle to use to distort the element along the x-axis.
 - `ay` <Badge type="info" text="Optional" />
-  - Is an {{cssxref("angle")}} representing the angle to use to distort the element along the y-axis.
+  - Is an `angle` representing the angle to use to distort the element along the y-axis.
 If not defined, its default value is `0`, resulting in a purely horizontal skewing.

 <table class="standard-table">
   <thead>